Greece, Turkey resume preliminary talks on maritime dispute | Headlines

 Greece, Turkey resume preliminary talks on maritime dispute

 Ankara, which hopes to improve its relations with the European Union, which has supported EU-member Greece and threatened sanctions on Turkey, has said it wants all issues, including air space and the Aegean islands, on the table.
-The talks are scheduled to end on Wednesday.
+The deliberations are scheduled to end with political consultations between the two countries' ambassadors on Wednesday.
 European leaders are expected to discuss the eastern Mediterranean at a meeting on March 25-26.

 Greece, which in recent years has reached maritime accords with Italy and Egypt, argues that if the two sides fail to agree, they should refer the dispute to the International Court of Justice.